MicrosoftDocs/msteams-docs/msteams-platform/samples/shifts-wfm-connectors.md

 ms.author: lajanuar
 ---

-# Microsoft Teams Shifts WFM connectors
+# Microsoft Teams Shifts Workforce management (WFM) connectors

-## Workforce management connectors (WFM) for firstline workers

-Teams Shifts WFM connectors are production-ready, open-source, and community-driven integrations that offer a seamless experience and quick process for the digital transformation of firstline workers with Teams Shifts.
+Teams Shifts Workforce management WFM connectors are production-ready, open-source, and community-driven integrations, useful for firstline workers.
+They offer a seamless experience and quick process for the digital transformation of firstline workers with Teams Shifts.

 Each connector provides detailed guidance for deployment and integration to your organization.
-The complete source code is available in GitHub repository where you can explore in detail or fork, and tailor to meet your specific needs.
+The complete source code is available in GitHub repository.
+You can explore in detail or fork, and customize to meet your specific needs.
+## JDA-to-Teams Shifts connector
+This document gives an overview of key benefits of Teams Shifts WFM connectors, Kronos-to-Teams Shifts connector, and JDA-to-Teams Shifts connector.

 ## Key benefits: Teams Shifts WFM connectors